microsoft/jbpf/src/emulator/README.md

 ### Define custom helper functions
 You can add custom helper functions such as xran decoder to the `$JBPF_PATH/out/emulator/test/helper_functions.hpp`

+### Define registered functions to Jbpf
+You can register the custom jbpf helper function, see example `$JBPF_PATH/out/emulator/test/helper_functions.hpp`

 ### Build the custom emulator
 You would need to define the env variable `JBPF_PATH` and `JBPF_OUT_DIR` to point to the JBPF library path and the output directory respectively.
 For example: